liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/03-retrieve-and-display-entries.markdown

 drawer?
 They appeared as literal strings of `GuestbookModel` objects.
 That was a bummer.
 Since you already know why that happened and how to fix it, there's no need to repeat the same mistake here.
-You need to create a custom adapter for the `EntryModel` objects so they display properly in your app (just as you did for the `GuestbookModel` objects).
+You need to create a custom adapter for the `EntryModel` objects so they display properly in your app, just as you did for the `GuestbookModel` objects.
+Remember that this adapter formats each item for display in the list.

-Creating a layout file is the first step in creating an adapter.
+Creating a layout file is the first step in creating this adapter.
 Right click the `res/layout` directory and select *New* &rarr; *Layout resource file*.
 In the dialog that appears, name the file `item_entry.xml`.
 Accept the defaults for the remaining fields and click *OK*.
 When the new file opens, click the *Text* tab to switch to its text view.
 Replace its contents with the following code:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"